mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 ### 2c.
 Ability to categorise users by cohorts

-Because we can easily slice data by user_id (rather than session), it is easy to define [cohorts][cohort-analysis] to use in [cohort-analysis] [cohort-analysis].
+Because we can easily slice data by user  (rather than session), it is easy to define [cohorts][cohort-analysis] to use in [cohort-analysis] [cohort-analysis].
 For example, to divide users into cohorts based on the month that they first used a service, we can execute the following query:

 {% highlight mysql %}
-/* HiveQL / MySQL */
+/* PostgreSQL / Redshift */
 SELECT
-DATE_FORMAT(collector_dt, '%Y-%m') AS `cohort`,
+domain_userid,
-domain_userid
+DATE_TRUNC('month', MIN(collector_tstamp)) AS "cohort"
-FROM `events_008`
+FROM "atomic"."events"
-GROUP BY domain_userid
+GROUP BY 1
 {% endhighlight %}

 We can then aggregate results for each individual `user_id` by cohort (`group by cohort`), to compare different metrics (e.g. engagement levels) between different cohorts as a whole.
 (For more in-depth examples of how this is done in practice, see the [cohort analysis] [cohort-analysis] section.)